 - Drain spinach in colander, chop it fine and squeeze out as much liquid as you can.

-- Add to skillet: spinach, creme fraiche, garlic, salt, pepper and turkey.
-Mix until warm.
+- Add to skillet: spinach, creme fraiche, garlic and mix.